 Colleen Dietrich provides finance support for Student Achievement Partners.
 She joined the organization in October 2011.
 Colleen has over 20 years’ experience in administration and finance.
 She has worked at Bear Stearns Security, American Portfolios and Sunrise Contracting in roles in both finance and administration.

-Jessica Eadie is the Senior Director of assessment projects for Student Achievement Partners, supporting strong Common Core State Standards-aligned assessment design and execution.
+Jessica Eadie is a Managing Partner of Student Achievement Partners.
 Jessica joined Student Achievement Partners in 2011 from the New York City Department of Education where she was the Executive Director of Assessment.
 Jessica holds a bachelor’s from Boston College and a master’s in business administration from the Kellogg School of Management, Northwestern University.

 Rachel Etienne is a member of the Literacy and English Language Arts team at Student Achievement Partners.
 Rachel consults with various districts, states, and organizations on Common Core State Standards implementation.
 Rachel has 13 years of experience in literacy education as an elementary classroom teacher and as a literacy coach for several nationally recognized charter schools, the NYC Department of Education, and the Archdiocese of New York.
 Rachel holds a bachelor’s degree in Science Education from Eastern Michigan University.

 Lisa Goldschmidt is the Director of the Student Achievement Partners Digital team, which builds free, powerful digital tools which help educators align practice with the Common Core State Standards.
 Before joining Student Achievement Partners, Lisa was the Executive Director of Assessment Technology at the New York City Department of Education.
 Lisa also worked at Kaplan K12 Learning Services in both operations and marketing roles.
 Lisa holds a bachelor’s from Brown University and a master’s in public administration with a focus in education policy from Columbia University’s School of International and Public Affairs.